Learn how to grow tomatoes from seed and get our top tips for large, strong, healthy plants that will bear abundantly all summer long!

 Pre-sprouting seeds is a process commonly called “chitting.”
 The purpose of chitting tomato seed is to be sure that you aren’t planting unviable seeds.
 This is more important if you will be planting last year’s seeds which may have lost some viability.

 To chit tomatoes from seed, write the variety name on a plastic bag.
 Soak 2 paper towels and wring them out so they aren’t dripping but are still saturated.
 Singly arrange your seeds on 1 paper towel and cover them with the second.
-Slip the paper towels in the gallon bag, seal it, and set it in a warm place (light isn’t necessary for germination of tomatoes.)
+Slip the paper towels in the gallon bag, seal it, and set it in a warm place (light isn’t necessary for the germination of tomatoes.)
 If your paper towels dry out at any point, spray them with water to add moisture.

 After about 3 days you’ll notice each seed has put out a root (radicle).
 Those seeds are good, you can plant them!